 NBA Game Summary - Memphis at New York

-New York, NY (Sports Network) - Mike Miller scored 34 points and grabbed seven rebounds to lead the Memphis Grizzlies to a 120-106 victory over the sagging New York Knicks at Madison Square Garden.
+New York, NY (Sports Network) - Zach Randolph poured in 31 points and pulled down a career-high 25 rebounds, as the Memphis Grizzlies used a late surge to take down the New York Knicks, 120-109, at Madison Square Garden.

 Rudy Gay added 27 points and five rebounds for the Grizzlies, who have won four in a row on the road for the first time since January 1-19, 2005.
 Marc Gasol donated 25 points, 13 rebounds, and eight assists, while Mike Conley tallied 18 points and five assists for the victors.

 "What can you say about Zach (Randolph).
 Thirty-one and 25 and he probably would've had more [rebounds] if guys weren't taking rebounds from him because he can't jump," Grizzlies head coach Lionel Hollins joked.